Summer Camp Details

 What do students do for snacks and/ or lunch?

 All camps include a 15-minute snack/play break.
 Due to allergies and dietary restrictions, the Science Museum does not provide snacks or lunch to campers.
 Please send peanut-free snacks in your child’s lunch bag if you so choose.
-Campers with allergy concerns will be given access to allergen-free space to enjoy their snack.
+Campers with allergy concerns will be given access to an allergen-free space to enjoy their snack.
 Learn more about lunch information.

 Can I defer my spot to virtual if my in-person camp is canceled?